mvolkmann/blog/src/astro.md

 Astro supports using many kinds of UI components including Astro, Alpine, Lit, Preact, React, SolidJS, Svelte, Vue, WebComponents, and more.

+Astro uses the {% aTargetBlank "https://docs.astro.build/en/concepts/islands/",
+"Islands architecture" %}.
+Jason Miller describes this approach as a way to "render HTML pages on the server, and inject placeholders or slots around highly dynamic regions that can then be hydrated on the client into small self-contained widgets, reusing their server-rendered initial HTML."
+Each island is a bit of JavaScript-enabled interactivity and the water around them is static HTML.

-Astro uses the Island architecture which enables combining the use of multiple web UI frameworks in a single application.
+Astro allows each "island" to use a different web UI frameworks, combining them into in a single web application.
-HTML is rendered on the server and with placeholders for dynamic regions.
-These placeholders are hydrated on the client-side.

 Astro supports SSR adapters for Cloudflare, Netlify, Node, and Vercel.